vevcom/projectNext/docs/General/Server_Actions.md

 When using a server action called from a form you will get raw data of type FormData as one parameter.
 On this object you can access fields by ```rawData.get("prop")``` where prop is the name of the input inside a form.

 ### using zod
-To make this access of formData typesafe we use zod to validate.
+To make this access of formData type-safe we use zod to validate.
 Here is an example of a zod schema:
 ```javascript
     const schema = z.object({
         name: z.string().max(40).min(2).trim(),